natdeleeuw/Newstrail/README.md

 ## Contribution Guidelines

 1. Fork the repository and create a feature branch.
-2. Commit changes with clear, descriptive messages.
+2. Create a branch with as format "[name-of-change]".
+Commit changes with clear, descriptive messages. (see : https://www.conventionalcommits.org/en/v1.0.0/)
 3. Submit a pull request for review.

 ---